 OC news

 "It is fair to say my links with Churcher's started well before I stepped through the School's Portal.
 My father, who worked in local government, had his office on the top floor of 'Old College' with a window that looked out over College Street."
-Graham started life in Horndean and went to a very small Primary School in Blendworth where there were only 8 pupils in a year, and 4 year groups in one classroom.
+Graham started life in Horndean and went to a very small primary school in Blendworth where there were only 8 pupils in a year, and 4 year groups in one classroom.
 "Consequently, it was a bit of a shock for me when I started at Churcher's College in the Autumn of 1962 having only just turned 11.
 At that time the school had around 400 pupils and operated a Direct Grant status so there were fee paying pupils and others, like me, who were funded by the County.
-It was an all-boys school, in those days, and around 25 percent were borders."
+It was an all-boys school in those days and around 25 percent were borders."

 At school Graham explains "I was never particularly academic and struggled with some subjects, particularly in exam conditions...
-I left Churcher's in 1968 with modest O Levels with the decision that A' Levels were not for me.Graham attended Highbury Technical College for two years studying for a full time OND in Building.
+I left Churcher's in 1968 with modest O Levels with the decision that A Levels were not for me."
+Graham attended Highbury Technical College for two years studying for a full time OND in Building.
 He achieved high marks across the board and his OND was accepted by Portsmouth Polytechnic's School of Architecture as the equivalent of two A Levels.
 After seven years of training (including two years in industry) and gaining membership of the Royal Institute of British Architects Graham's career spanned almost 40 years in mainly commercial work.
-Although most of Graham's projects have been outside of Petersfield, one major local project included designing the Petersfield Golf Club clubhouse, which was built in the 1990s.
-It is in this very same clubhouse that hosts the annual Churcher's Golf Day - raising money for the Richard Churcher Foundation and the provision of bursaries.
+Although most of Graham's projects have been outside Petersfield, one major local project included designing the Petersfield Golf Club clubhouse which was built in the 1990s.
+It is this very same clubhouse that hosts the annual Churcher's Golf Day - a popular fundraising event in aid of the Richard Churcher Foundation and the provision of bursaries.

 We would like to thank Graham for telling us all about his 40 year career in architecture and we were delighted to welcome him back to Churcher's.